lichenaut/PlantNerfer/README.md

 > no-sky-growth-rate: #

 Similar to growth-rate, but applies to plants with no sky above them.
-Does not replace growth-rate, instead adds another chance for the plant to not grow.
+Does not replace any other growth rate, instead adds another chance for the plant to not grow.

 ### No Sky Death Rate

 > no-sky-death-rate: #

 Similar to death-rate, but applies to plants with no sky above them.
-Does not replace death-rate, instead adds another chance for the plant to die.
+Does not replace any other death rate, instead adds another chance for the plant to die.

 ### Minimum Y